Thorn Beta Five

 This screenshot from Google Street View shows the lantern as it appeared in October 2012.
 The column is concurrent with the age of the houses, and was probably original to when the road was constructed in the 1930s.

 When viewed from the front, the column's ladder bars seemed especially narrow, even allowing for distortions created by the image.

 The main part of the ESLA swan neck bracket had snapped off the fuse box that was sandwiched between it and the column.
 All that was in the fuse box was the old (original) porcelain fuse carrier and relay for the P42 two-part photocell.

 The relay was manufactured in January 1976, suggesting that the lantern may have been operated on time switch control for the first few years of its life, though another possibility is that the original relay failed and had to be replaced with this one.
 The unit is calibrated to activate at 55 Lux.

 The earlier Beta 5s incorporate slightly different refractor bowls to their later counterparts; not least, because the bowls on these lanterns are held in place by an aluminium ring, whereas later versions are attached directly to the lantern.
 The bowl fitted here appears to be a vacuum-formed polycarbonate replacement for a long-lost original.

 The cream paint applied most recently to the bracket (and part of the lantern canopy too!) is wearing quite noticeably, revealing an earlier green, and possibly red, paint finish too, although the latter may be a red oxide primer showing through.

 The bowl features side refractors only; these are embossed in relation to the surrounding plastic.

-Opening the bowl reveals a rather grubby interior, along with a 35 W SOX-PSG lamp dating from October 2018.
+Opening the bowl reveals a rather grubby interior, along with a 35 Watt SOX-PSG lamp dating from October 2018.